 Therefore, if you have a spinal cord injury, seek immediate treatment now.
 When things stabilize, you can focus on creating a personal injury case to get restitution for damages to the spinal cord.
 Once you are ready to continue, Ehline Law Firm is at your side.

-You need an aggressive and experienced Los Angeles spinal cord injury lawyer, and we have helped millions of spinal cord injury victims get compensation.
-Call today to receive a free consultation for your personal injury case.
+It would help if you had an aggressive and experienced Los Angeles spinal cord injury lawyer, and we have helped millions of spinal cord injury victims get compensation.
+Call today to receive a free consultation for your injury case.

-There are many treatment options available for damage to the spinal cord, but immediate treatment is essential to help the axons survive.
+Many treatment options are available for damage to the spinal cord, but immediate treatment is essential to help the axons survive.
 The outcome of the spinal cord injury directly relates to the number of surviving axons.

 There is less disability with a higher number of normally functioning axons.
 Consequently, the most critical consideration when moving a person to the hospital or trauma center is to prevent more injury to the spinal cord and its components.